Rishiraj-Pathak-27/Javascript-Programming-Notes/README.md

 <h1 align="center">📘 JavaScript Programming Notes</h1>

-Welcome to **JavaScript Programming Notes** – a beginner-friendly and practical guide to learning JavaScript with real examples, practice files, and revision content.
+Welcome to **JavaScript Programming Notes** – a beginner-friendly and practical guide to learning Core JavaScript with real examples, practice files, and revision content.
 This repo is perfect for students, developers, or anyone looking to strengthen their JavaScript fundamentals 🚀

 ---